-In this tutorial, we will learn about how to create a program in C that prints the content of any given file
+In this article, we will learn how to create a program in C that prints the content of any given file (given by the user at run-time) in reverse order.

-Things to Do before Program
+Things to Do Before the Program

-Before creating the program that prints any file's content in reverse order.
-Let's first create a file with
+Before creating the program that prints any file's content in reverse order, Let's first create a file with some content inside it.
+For example, let's write the following content in any text editor, say NotePad:

 This is a sentence.